-- The blood enters the kidney through the renal artery, which branches into many capillaries associated with glomerulus. - The water and solute are transferred to the nephron at Bowman's capsule. - In the proximal tubule, some substances such as amino acids, glucose, and salts are selectively reabsorbed and unwanted molecules are added in the urine. - The filtrate then moves down into the loop of Henle, where more water is absorbed.
+- The blood enters the kidney through the renal artery, which branches into many capillaries associated with the glomerulus. - The water and solute are transferred to the nephron at Bowman's capsule. - In the proximal tubule, substances such as amino acids, glucose, and salts are selectively reabsorbed, and unwanted molecules are added to the urine. - The filtrate then moves down into the loop of Henle, where more water is absorbed.
 From here, the filtrate moves upwards into the distal tubule and finally to the collecting duct.
-Collecting duct collects urine from many nephrons. - The urine formed in each kidney enters a long tube called ureter.
-From ureter, it gets transported to the urinary bladder and then into the urethra.
+The collecting duct collects urine from many nephrons. - The urine formed in each kidney enters a long tube called the ureter.
+From the ureter, it gets transported to the urinary bladder and then into the urethra.

 2. What are the methods used by plants to get rid of excretory products?
-Solution: